juice-shop/pwning-juice-shop/part2/crypto.md

 This is probably one of the hardest challenges in the OWASP Juice Shop.
-As you learned during [the "happy path" tour](/part1/happy-path.md), the webshop offers a _Coupon_ field to get a discount on your entire order during checkout.
+As you learned during [the "happy path" tour](/part1/happy-path.md), the web shop offers a _Coupon_ field to get a discount on your entire order during checkout.
 The challenge is to get a discount of at least 80% on an order.
 As no coupons with this high a discount are published, it is up to you to forge your own.